Lane Tech College Prep High School: Academics

 Honor level courses are offered to qualified students.
 Advanced Placement (AP) courses are available in English, history, math, science, art, music, computer science, and world languages.
 Students can also replace their normal physical education classes with a class in Junior Reserve Officers' Training Corps (JROTC).
 The program sponsors the Proctors Club, Color Guard, Honor Guard, Drill Platoon, Drum & Bugle Corps, and Raiders of Lane.
-As of 2018, Lane has a 94% graduation rate.
+As of 2025, Lane has a 96% graduation rate.

-As of 2018, 94% of Lane students take at least one AP class throughout their time at Lane.
+As of 2025, 97% of Lane students take at least one AP exam throughout their time at Lane.

-Lane offers courses in Aquaponics and is the only Chicago Public School to do so.
+Lane offers courses in Aquaponics and is the second Chicago Public School to do so alongside Walter Payton College Prep.

 Lane Tech has the most graduates who complete PhD's in the nation as of 2018.

 Lane Tech has the biggest computer science program in Chicago Public Schools, and is considered one of the best schools in computer science in the United States.

 Athletics

 Lane offers many sports including, but not limited to baseball, basketball, bowling, cheerleading, cross-country, football, golf, ice hockey, lacrosse, soccer, softball, swimming, tennis, track, volleyball, wrestling, women's rugby, and water polo.
-Lane garners, on average, 7–10 city-championships per year and has won 16 state championships since 1908.
+Lane has won 16 state championships since 1908.
 Numerous Lane Tech athletes have competed beyond the high school level and achieved success at the college level and beyond.
 Lane Tech also started a girls flag football team, winning city championships in 2024.

 In 1934 the NFL-champion Chicago Bears held their practices for the Chicago College All-Star Game at Lane Tech.

 Transportation

-There are several methods of transportation around the school, including bus routes 49, X49, and 152.
-Provided by the CTA (Chicago Transit Authority).
-Chicago's famous "El" red, blue, and brown lines are nearby also.
+There are several methods of transportation around the school provided by the CTA (Chicago Transit Authority), including bus routes 49, X49, and 152.
+Chicago Transit Authority trains "El" Red, Blue, and Brown Lines are also nearby.
 Lane Tech has bike racks for students and faculty biking to school and home.